Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 Can I mix glass and aluminum in one railing system?

-Yes, hybrid systems are increasingly popular and save 30-50% vs. all-glass.
+Yes, hybrid systems are increasingly popular and cost less than all-glass.
 Use glass panels where you sit (to maximize views) and aluminum pickets on sides, stairs, and utility areas.
 The key is using the same aluminum post system for both infills and matching the top rail finish.
 This approach gives you unobstructed views where it matters while keeping costs reasonable.

 Not Sure Which Railing System Is Right for You?

-We install both glass and aluminum railings across the Okanagan.
-Let’s walk your deck, talk through your priorities (view, budget, maintenance), and design a system that actually fits your needs—whether that’s all-glass, all-aluminum, or a hybrid.
+We build and install both glass and aluminum railings across the Okanagan with our own local crew — 1,500+ projects since 2005, 4.9 stars from 32 Google reviews, backed by our 30-year warranty.
+Let’s walk your deck, talk through your priorities (view, budget, maintenance), and design a system that actually fits—all-glass, all-aluminum, or a hybrid.

 Ready to Start Your Project?